DATA-606-2023-FALL-MONDAY/Thanda_Vishnupriya/docs/report.md

 ## 5. Model Training

+### 1. Models for Predictive Analytics:
+* For our ML Paper Recommendation System, we will be utilizing advanced embedding models.
+Specifically, we have chosen Sentence Transformers due to their ability to capture contextual information effectively.
+These models have been pre-trained on large datasets, making them suitable for our recommendation task.
+### 2. Model Training:
+* Python Packages:
+  The model training process will heavily rely on Python, utilizing popular machine learning and NLP packages.
+Specifically, we will leverage scikit-learn for general machine learning tasks, and Hugging Face's Transformers library for working with pre-trained transformer models like Sentence Transformers.
+These packages offer a rich set of tools for model development, training, and evaluation.
+* Development Environments:
+  The development environment will primarily be Jupyter Notebooks running locally on our laptops.
+This setup provides flexibility and ease of experimentation.
+Additionally, we may utilize Google Colab for training models that require significant computational resources, taking advantage of its GPU/TPU capabilities.

 Embeddings are a powerful technique in natural language processing that allows us to represent text as a high-dimensional vector in a continuous space.
 This vector representation captures the semantic meaning of the text and allows us to perform various tasks such as classification, clustering, and recommendation.